jaredfaris/ootrain/testing/01_slide.md

 * Promotes writing better code and thinking about your code
 * Allows us to easily catch regressions and edge case concerns
-* Answers "Will this refactoring breaking something"
+* Answers "Will this refactoring break something"
 * Increases quality of delivered product for very little investment

 !SLIDE smbullets small